-Most people make a list of their tasks.
-It's just a question of thinking about what to do, writing it down and doing it.
+To make a list of tasks is just a question of thinking about what to do, writing it down and doing it.

 Unfortunately, that’s not how most lists work.